LunarG/VulkanSamples/layers/vk_validation_layer_details.md

 		 22. Cannot be deleted until the descriptors referencing the objects are deleted.
 	 23. For ClearAttachments function, verify that the index of referenced attachment actually exists
  24. GetRenderAreaGranularity - The pname:renderPass parameter must be the same as the one given in the sname:VkRenderPassBeginInfo structure for which the render area is relevant.
- 26. vkFreeDescriptorSets must not be called for sets created on top of one-shot pool
- 27. If Cmd Buffer one-time submit flag is set, then verify that cmd buffer is only submitted once
  28. Verify that all relevent dynamic state objects are bound (See https://cvs.khronos.org/bugzilla/show_bug.cgi?id=14323)
  29. Flag an error if CommandBuffer has Begin called while it's being constructed - this is not a reset, this is a violation
  30. At PSO creation time, there is no case when NOT including a FS should flag an error since there exist dynamic state configurations that can be set to cause a FS to not be required.
 Instead, in the case when no FS is in the PSO, validation should detect at runtime if dynamic state will require a FS, and in those case issue a runtime warning about undefined behavior. (see bug https://cvs.khronos.org/bugzilla/show_bug.cgi?id=14429)